tylerlong/TryRC_Android/README.md

 ## todo

-1. Create UI
 1. Save user input
 1. Send sms

 ## Issues

 1. I am unable to test the app in Android Simulator.
-Because the simulator was stuck at booting forever.
+Because the simulator was stuck at booting phase forever.
 	1. I think it is a bug belongs to either Android Simulator or Xamarin Studio.
 	1. I can test the app on a physical phone, which is even better for me.